USS Bunker Hill (CV-17): 1945

 In 1945, Bunker Hill was the flagship of Task Force 58, commanded by Vice-Admiral Marc A. Mitscher.
 Commodore Arleigh Burke was his chief of staff, and the admiral's staff all were accommodated aboard the carrier.

-Iwo Jima

 In the task force's final drive across the central Pacific, Bunker Hill operated with the other fast carriers and their screening gunships in the Battle of Iwo Jima, the 5th Fleet raids against Honshū and the Nansei Shoto (15 February – 4 March), and the 5th Fleet's support of the Battle of Okinawa.
 On 7 April 1945, Bunker Hill's planes took part in an attack by the Fast Carrier Task Force of the Pacific Fleet on Imperial Japanese Navy forces in the East China Sea.
 The carrier's aircraft had located the Japanese battleship Yamato, the largest battleship in the world.
 In Operation Ten-Go the battleship, screened by one light cruiser and eight destroyers, steamed toward Okinawa to interfere with the Allied invasion of that island.
 The aircraft of the task force attacked and sank Yamato, the cruiser, and four of the destroyers.